infovista-opensource/vistamart-datasource/README.md

 # VistaMart datasource for Grafana 4.7+

-VistaMart Datasource can be used to design dashboards with VistaMart data.
+VistaMart datasource can be used to design dashboards with VistaMart data.
 It uses the VistaPortal API to query the VistaMart topology and data (using the Datamodel API)

 ## Summary
 - [**Introduction**](#introduction)